The Geometry of integrable systems. Tau functions and homology of Spectral curves. Perturbative definition: Spectral curves

 \section{Spectral curves}

 We shall define several notions of spectral curves, classical, quantum, non--commutative...
-In this 1st lecture we start with the simplest, based on Riemann surfaces.
+In this article we start with the simplest, based on Riemann surfaces.
 We refer to classical textbooks on Riemann surfaces in particular \cite{Fay,MumTata,farkas}.